What is a content matrix?

 Why is creating a content matrix so important?

 A content matrix is a helpful framework for assessing your content and planning where to take it in the future.
 You can locate weak spots, highlight strengths, and make sure you’re emphasizing the content areas that best resonate with your audience.

 Using this matrix ensures better content variety and balance.
 You can identify content gaps and diversify your content offerings by categorizing content based on different criteria.
 This approach keeps the audience engaged, accommodates different preferences, and allows for targeted content delivery.

 What can you do with a content matrix?

-This content matrix is broken into four quadrants to help you create your own: Entertain (quizzes and branded videos), Inspire (community forums and celebrity endorsements), Educate (articles and infographics), and Convince (interactive demos and webinars).
+Smart Insights’ content matrix is broken into four quadrants to help you create your own: Entertain (quizzes and branded videos), inspire (community forums and celebrity endorsements), educate (articles and infographics), and convince (interactive demos and webinars).

-This content matrix example goes a little more in-depth by breaking it into Awareness, Consideration, Decision, and After Purchase quadrants with content filled out for pain points, solutions, content assets, and CTAs to move down the funnel.
+This content matrix example by Send Pulse goes more in-depth by breaking it into awareness, consideration, decision, and after-purchase quadrants, with content filled out for pain points, solutions, content assets, and CTAs to move down the funnel.

 Orbit Media’s content marketing matrix focuses on content performance.
 The quadrants are broken up into Polish (add CTAs, internal links, and videos), pursue (repeat with the same time, same format, etc.), pass (try something else), and promote (email, share, write, link).